 - Make two more copies of the stuffed boolean comparison block.

-The table of possible outcomes for the game of Rock, Paper, Scissors is shown below.
-Your code doesn't have to test for every possible outcome though.
+The table of possible outcomes for the game of Rock, Paper, Scissors is below.
+Your code does not have to test for every possible outcome.

 If it is not a tie, and Player 2 did not win, then Player 1 must have won.
 No need to check further than that!